Quick Start

 ANTHROPIC_DEFAULT_OPUS_MODEL: For complex reasoning, architectural design, and other high-difficulty tasks.ANTHROPIC_DEFAULT_SONNET_MODEL: For coding, feature implementation, and other routine tasks.ANTHROPIC_DEFAULT_HAIKU_MODEL: For grammar checks, file searches, and other simple tasks.

 - Select “AiHubMix” from the preset list.
+Make sure you are configuring the Provider for Claude Code.

-- After configuration is complete, click “Add” to save the settings.
+- After configuration is complete, first use

 - Return to the homepage, select “AiHubMix” from the vendor list, and click “Start” to use it.